BostonGlobe/globe-graphic-template/README.md

 Make sure to have [node](http://nodejs.org) and [browser-sync](http://www.browsersync.io/#install) installed.
 Check by typing `node --version` and `browser-sync --version` in Terminal.

 In the root of your project run `make reload`.
+Hitting `ctrl + c` will stop the process.

 Changes to any file in the `src` folder will trigger your browser to reload.
 A sharable link to your machine will be in Terminal.